MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Python/README.md

 Python was designed for readability, and has some similarities to the English language with influence from mathematics.
 Python uses new lines to complete a command, as opposed to other programming languages which often use semicolons or parentheses.
 Python relies on indentation, using whitespace, to define scope; such as the scope of loops, functions and classes.
 Other programming languages often use curly-brackets for this purpose.
+# 1. Why is it called ‘Python’?
+While many people assume the name Python Programming comes from something related to the Python snake, it actually comes from the TV comedy series ‘Monty Python’s Flying Circus.’
+This series broadcast on the BBC channel in the United Kingdom in the 1970s and was a favorite of Guido Van Rossum’s.
+Because it was short, cryptic, and included the name of his favorite TV comedy show, he chose the name ‘Python.’

+# 2. Poem Written about Python Programming
+Believe it or not, a man named Tim Peters composed a poem called ‘The Zen of Python’ about Python programming.
+Simply type ‘import this’ into an interpreter to read this poetry.It’s a fascinating and entertaining poetry that you should read for yourself.

+# 3. Python has overtaken French in primary schools
+Doesn’t this one sound funny?
+Believe it or not, Python surpassed French as the most popular primary school language in 2015.
+Statistics show that 60% parents would prefer their children to learn Python than French.
+This shows that the importance of Python programming was acknowledged by a vast number of people.
+According to the same figures, 75 % of children in primary school would rather learn how to manage a robot than learn French.

+# 4. There are C and Java Variants in Python
+Python offers variations for the C and Java programming languages, despite being a self-contained programming language.
+The C derivative, known as CPython, was built to give Python the benefits of C. One of these criteria is performance.
+The variation can be used as an interpreter as well as a compiler.

+Jython is Python’s Java implementation.
+It allows some of Java’s most important features, such as productivity, to run on a virtual machine.

+# 5. Python does not require a compiler
+Python is a high-level, interpreted language that does not require a compiler, unlike other programming languages such as Java and C++.Python code is stored in a .pyc file, which serves as the Python engine and eliminates the need for a compiler.

+# 6. Python is one of Google’s official programming languages
+Python is one of the few programming languages that has been designated as an official Google language.
+Python became one of Google’s official programming languages due of its efficiency.
+It was advantageous to them because it is simple to use, even on large projects.
+Even YouTube is powered by Python programming.

+# 7. Python is similar to English
+Many people claim that Python is a simple language to learn.
+The fundamental reason for this claim is that Python is more similar to English than other programming languages.
+It’s simple to figure out what each line of code accomplishes.
+Everything is simple and straightforward.

+# 8. Wide range of aspects
+Python is a general-purpose programming language.
+In fact, it can be used in a wide range of coding scenarios like web development, artificial intelligence, machine learning, data analytics, internet of things and many more.